pldn/LDWizard-old/docs/design.md

   - Not at all: the function signature determines how the file will be processed.

-  - Based on file name: `.csv` for data imports.
+  - Based on file name: `.csv` for data uploads.

   - Based on a (partial) parse of the file.

 Limiting scope:

-- Importing from non-SSL URLs (i.e., HTTP rather than HTTPS) is not supported.
+- Uploading from non-SSL URLs (i.e., HTTP rather than HTTPS) is not supported.

-- Importing from SSL URLs on servers that do not emit the correct headers (e.g., CORS) is not supported.
+- Uploading from SSL URLs on servers that do not emit the correct headers (e.g., CORS) is not supported.

-- It is not possible to import multiple source files.
+- It is not possible to upload multiple source files.

 - Only CSV source data is supported.